Fun Black-throated Loon Facts For Kids | Kidadl

 What do black-throated loons look like?

 The breeding plumage of the black-throated loon is adorned with black and white striped feathers on the back of the throat and the top of the head.
-The front plumage of their throat is, however, completely black in color.
-The bellies of these birds are covered in white plumage, while the rest of their bodies have a dark grayish plumage.
+The front plumage of their throat is, however, completely black.
+The bellies of these birds are covered in white plumage, while the rest of their bodies have dark grayish plumage.
 Their winter plumage is different from this.
 They have an elongated throat and beak which helps them dive underwater and catch prey.

 How cute are they?